 Classes are held from 6:00 pm – 8:30 pm on a Monday/Wednesday or Tuesday/Thursday schedule.
-While we try to accommodate requests for a certain schedule, it cannot be guaranteed to to course offerings and enrollment.
+While we try to accommodate requests for a certain schedule, it cannot be guaranteed.
 Once enrolled, staff will notify you of your schedule prior to the beginning of each semester.
-Fall semester begins mid-August and ends mid-December.
-Spring semester begins mid-January and ends mid-May.
+Fall semester begins early-August and ends mid-December.
+Spring semester begins early-January and ends mid-May.

 Is financial assistance available?